-- Handbook on Earthing and Bonding;
+– Handbook on Earthing and Bonding;

-- Handbook on Lightning.
+– Handbook on Lightning;

+– K-series Supplements 5, 6, 11.

 Question

-Study items

-The purpose of this Question is to produce new or revised Recommendations or Supplements regarding the protection of telecommunication systems against the effects of nearby lightning strikes and against disturbances from nearby electric power systems.
+The purpose of this Question is to produce new or revised Recommendations or Supplements regarding the protection of telecommunication systems against the effects of nearby lightning strikes, disturbances from nearby electric power systems.

 Study items to be considered include, but are not limited to:

-- Protection of wireless access systems, in particular radio base stations having equipment (e.g., remote radio head ) installed in high structures exposed to lightning flashes, as well as miniature remote distributed base stations intended to provide wireless access in densely populated areas;
+– Lightning protection of wireless access systems, in particular radio base stations having equipment (e.g., remote radio head ) installed in high structures exposed to lightning strikes, as well as miniature remote distributed base stations intended to provide wireless access in densely populated areas;

-- Lightning protection of fixed telecommunications lines;
+– Lightning protection of fixed telecommunications lines;